postgrespro/pg_trgm_pro/README.md

 module provides a new function and new operators which provide fuzzy searching for word in a text.

+**Note**.
+Functions of this module and functions of pg_trgm module, which included in the PostgreSQL 9.6, are differ.
+Functions of this module have other names and the module does not provide GUC parameters.

 ## License

 This module available from [GitHub](https://github.com/postgrespro/pg_trgm_pro)